-2014 was a big year for Sales Enablement.
-The role became prominent in the sales community.
-Conferences were dedicated to the function.
-Departments and teams were created in companies across all industries.
+Sales Enablement as a function is on the rise.
+The role has become prominent in the sales community, and conferences are dedicated to the function.
+Investments in departments and teams are being made in companies across all industries.

-1 – Identify Gaps in Current Sales Enablement Strategy
+1. Identify Gaps in Your Current Sales Enablement Strategy

 Use the checklist to identify these gaps.
 The checklist will tell you where there is misalignment with the overall sales strategy.
 While it seems simple, this is a necessary step heading into next year.
 It provides clarity on areas that need focus.
 And it is used to frame up your decision on what to prioritize.